Tadeusz Kossak: Biography

 In 1925 Kossak published his war memoires, Wspomnienia wojenne (1918-1920) about the war against The Bolsheviks.
 He was also the author of a book titled "Jak to było w armii austriackiej" - 'How it was in the Austrian Army' - published in 1927.
 He died in July 1935 and is buried in Górki Wielkie.

+Family

+He was married to Anna and they had one daughter and four sons.